-The most significant failure of tear gas soon discovered once it had entered service as a riot-control agent was found to be that in the open area its vapor cloud generally dispersed so readily and so quickly that the tear gas mist easily lost its disabling properties.
-Tear gas was also relatively easy to tolerate, especially after some experience of the substance and many fit young people could, therefore, carry on their disorderly activities after exposure to CN with only a minimum of inconvenience.
+The most significant failure of tear gas soon discovered once it had entered service as a riot-control agent was found to be that in the open area, its vapor cloud generally dispersed so readily and so quickly that the tear gas mist easily lost its disabling properties.
+Tear gas was also relatively easy to tolerate, especially after some experience of the substance, and many fit young people could, therefore, carry on their disorderly activities after exposure to CN with only a minimum of inconvenience.

-Inside a building it was often another matter entirely as the wall, roof and floor of the building helped to contain the tear gas mist at a concentration that was still incapacitating, but in the open tear gas east soon seen to be relatively inefficient in its primary task as an anti-riot weapon.
+Inside a building, it was often another matter entirely as the wall, roof, and floor of the building helped to contain the tear gas mist at a concentration that was still incapacitating, but in the open tear gas east soon seen to be relatively inefficient in its primary task as an anti-riot weapon.

-During the early 1950s, therefore, a new and more effective and persistent agent was demanded as a successor to tear gas.
+During the early 1950s, therefore, a new and more effective, and persistent agent was demanded as a successor to tear gas.
 This led to the suggestion that e new chemical, rejoicing in the chemical name of orthocklorobenzalmalononltrile, be employed as an alternative to tearing gas with superior disabling capabilities.

 While these riot control grenades were easy to manufacture and use, they suffered from the same drawbacks as the earlier grenades: it took time for the vapor cloud to build up, the range was limited by the strength of the thrower (who thereby came well into missile range of the offending crowd), and the grenades could readily be picked up by an adventurous rioter and thrown back.
-A redesign of the basic CS grenade has therefore taken place.
+A redesign of the primary CS grenade has therefore taken place.

 New grenade design